Srrtx/facemask_detection/README.md

 This project implements a real-time face mask detection system using a trained deep learning model and computer vision techniques.

+## Dataset
+# Face Mask Detection COVID-19 Dataset for training Face Mask Classifier
+The dataset has a total of 14535 images.
+It can be primarily used to train face mask classifiers.
+It consists of 3 classes.
+a) Incorrect mask b)With mask C) without mask. shiekhburhan/face-mask-dataset

 ## Features

 - Real-time face detection using MediaPipe